-Social Media and sites like Twitter, LinkedIn, Facebook and more recently Google+ live and die on human interactions and needs.
-They’re built around our need to be social.
+Social Media and sites like Twitter, LinkedIn and Facebook live and die on human interactions and engagement.
+They’re built around our human need to be social.
 Yet over the last few years many inanimate or slightly animate objects have started to appear on the web.
 “Speaking” and communicating with us.

 - The Tower Bridge – now under an alias – lets us know when its opening and closing on twitter.